sash2104/mm138/README.md

   - T1: `actual_score + expect_score * 0.5` where `expect_score` is  `(num. of cells whose filled number equal v) * v` (`v` is a face value of the dice)
   - T3: `actual_score + (num. of unused cells) * 0.5`

-- Speed-up
-  - Calculate the differential score
-  - Precomputing (e.g., `)
-  - As a result, the number of transisions of simmulated annealing is `~10M`

 - In T3, allow transisions only when `(x, y, dice_pattern)` of source/target cells are same before/after the change
   - `dice_pattern`: Diffferent dice placements are considered different patterns.
 (24 patterns)
   - It avoids drastically change score and were possible to evaluate faster
   - Exception: If the loop is `perfect` or the target cell equals goal cell, allow transisions if `dice_pattern` of the target cell differs before/after the change

+- Speed-up
+  - Calculate the differential score
+  - Precomputing (e.g., transisions between dice placements)
+  - As a result, the number of transisions of simmulated annealing is `~10M`

 ## Example Results
 ```